Brown Sugar Peach Cobbler

 I also used white whole wheat flour.
 It just so happened to be what I grabbed first when I went to the pantry and I thought, why not?

 Actually I love the way it worked out, any extra nutty flavor only went to enhance the warmth I was trying to create with the brown sugar.
-But all-purpose would work just as well!
+But all-purpose works perfectly well too.

 I love a lot of fruit in my cobbler.
 If it’s a peach cobbler, I want the peaches to be the star.